mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/monitoring/index.md

 ![monitoring-stack](../img/monitoring.png)

-Figure 1 - Monitoring stack
+Figure 1 - Monitoring stack components

 In the diagram above, the main components of the monitoring stack and their mission are shown for a Konvoy cluster.